seffradev/ehd500/docs/paper/thesis.typ

 @sommerville-software-engineering.
 Requirements engineering is the craft of finding, defining, validating, and changing requirements for the solution of a problem.
-Requirements grow and change alongside the lifecycle of a project and requirements engineering is a formalization of how the process works.
+Requirements grow and change alongside the life cycle of a project and requirements engineering is a formalization of how the process works.
 Requirements can be separated into functional and non-functional where functional requirements specify what a system should do while non-functional